 Aid Disbursement Policy

-Financial aid can be disbursed to a student’s Portland State University revolving charge account up to ten days prior to the start of each term.
-Aid will only disburse at this time if a student’s enrollment level matches their award level for the term, and there are no outstanding requirements.
-Our ability to disburse aid prior to the beginning of a term means that we must have a “census date” that corresponds to a student’s official aid eligibility for a term.
-Census dates for the 2020-2021 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/student-finance/eligibility.
-At the census date of each term each student’s final enrollment is "locked."
+Financial aid can begin being disbursed to a student’s Portland State University revolving charge student account up to ten days prior to the start of each term.
+Aid will only disburse if a student’s registered enrollment level matches their award enrollment level for the term, and there are no outstanding requirements.
+The ability to disburse aid prior to the beginning of a term means that the University must have a “census date” that is used to finalize a student’s official aid eligibility for a term.
+Census dates for the 2021-2022 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/student-finance/eligibility.
+At the census date of each term each student’s enrollment is "locked" and considered to be final.
 Financial aid for that term may then require adjustment based on their enrollment level at that time.
 When a reduction in aid is required due to a student’s reduced enrollment level at the census date the reduction can create a balance due on the student’s PSU account.
 If there is tuition refund because of dropped credits, the tuition refund will be used to reduce the balance due on the student’s account.

 Students applying to borrow a federal student loan must be enrolled in a minimum of halftime credit hours, have demonstrated need and/or eligible costs to receive a disbursement from the federal student loan programs.